-Lahsooni Methi Paneer is a delicious paneer curry where paneer cubes are cooked in a spicy gravy along with dried fenugreek leaves.
+Lahsooni Methi Malai Paneer is a delicious paneer curry where paneer cubes are cooked in a spicy gravy along with fenugreek leaves.
 Here is how to make it.

-This Paneer Gravy originally belongs to Punjab, but within a span of time it has become popular all over India and the ingredients are modified to match one’s taste and preference.
+I have heard that this Garlicky Methi Malai Paneer originally belongs to Punjab, but within a span of time it has become popular all over India and the ingredients are modified to match one’s taste and preference.

 This Methi Paneer is,